nesnes/teleplot/README.md

 - "precision" or "PR" => the number of rectangles used to draw a sphere (the bigger the more precise, by default = 15)

-- "radius" or "RA"=> the radius of the shpere
+- "radius" or "RA"=> the radius of the sphere

 === Cube only ===